 First of all let’s accept that no one is perfect except God.
 Since we aren’t God, we can’t be perfect.
 The minute we accept our flaws and weaknesses, like we accept our strengths, we experience a sense of freedom and love.
 This freedom and love is called self love.

 What is self love?

 Self love is falling in love with oneself, just the way one is.
 It’s a beautiful and purest form of love, one which gives immense joy and inner peace.
 Beauty lies in the eyes of the beholder, so that means everyone looks beautiful in atleast someone’s eyes, if not everyone’s eyes.

 Being a little selfish by appreciating oneself and one’s abilities, is not that bad.
 Do appreciate others but don’t forget to appreciate yourself.
 Loving and pampering oneself like a child, is a kind of self love.
 Accepting oneself- both outer and inner self, is a key step to mental well being.

 Comparison is the root of all evil, don’t compare your outer or inner self with others.
 Everyone is unique and special in their own way.
 Appreciate this uniqueness.
 Be confident, be YOU, and you will become beaUtiful!

-Self love and acceptance is important to me.
-Each day, I value and respect myself, I work towards appreciating myself and spreading happiness around.
-If I’m not happy and self- satisfied, I really can’t make others happy.
+Self love and acceptance is an important part and parcel of life.
+Each day, one must value and respect oneself, working towards appreciating oneself is the key to happiness.
+If one can’t be happy and self- satisfied then one really can’t make others happy.
 Self love is very important that way, so never ever compromise on that.